calixt88/AutoClicker/README.md

 # AutoClicker
-An auto clicker that closely resembles a human and may be able to surpass some anticheat.
+An auto clicker that closely resembles a human's inconsistancies in clicks and may be able to surpass some anticheat.
 This auto clicker is currently in development and will only be used for experimental purposes.

 I am currently a software engineering student at Milwuakee School of Engineering.
 I am using this autoclicker as